MarkusReadius/wireguard-pa440-vpn-guide/README.md

 # WireGuard Multi-Site VPN Setup Guide

-A comprehensive guide for setting up a 3-4 site WireGuard VPN configuration with Palo Alto PA-440 firewalls in an ESXi environment.
+A comprehensive guide for setting up a 3-4 site WireGuard VPN configuration with Palo Alto PA-440 firewalls in an ESXi environment, where HQ serves as the internet gateway for all sites.

 ## Overview